huggingface/datasets/docs/source/cache.rst

    >>> from datasets import set_caching_enabled
    >>> set_caching_enabled(False)

 When you disable caching, 🤗 Datasets will no longer reload cached files when applying transforms to datasets.
-Any transform you apply on your dataset will be need to be recomputed.
+Any transform you apply on your dataset will be need to be reapplied.

 .. tip::